 With a clearer understanding of what Classical Architecture really is, we can better appreciate it as the priceless repository of tools for creativity that it really is.
 It is also obvious at this point to realise that an understanding of Classical Architecture is rare in the world today.
 It is more often than not seen as a relic from the past, something that is superfluous and indulgent, and best kept separate from today’s architectural profession.

 Finally and probably most important of all I would like to explain the title “Reclaiming Classicism”.
 I use the word Reclaim deliberately because there are so many competing factions claiming that Classical Architecture can only be defined by their own specific definitions.
-By using sometimes wilful misunderstandings as evidence that their claims are most valid, they are trying own and exploit Classical Architecture for their own questionable reasons.
+By using sometimes wilful or lazy misunderstandings as evidence that their claims alone are most valid, they are trying possess and exploit Classical Architecture for their own questionable reasons.

 It must be asked, whom among us can really and truly claim Classical Architecture as ours alone?
 Or perhaps we can all claim it as whatever it means to us?
-Whatever the definition, it is imperative that we should relieve it of all the unnecessary burdens we place upon it and simply let it be what it is.
+Whatever the definition, it is imperative that we should relieve Classical Architecture of all the unnecessary burdens we place upon it, and simply let it be.

-I believe that rather than thinking of Classical Architecture as something to be owned or controlled, it would be so much simpler to define it as something that we can do or could be doing.
-In other words, if we think of Classicism as an action rather than a thing, that would far better because it’s the practice and process of architectural composition and construction, rather than merely the studied observation of the product that leads to true mastery”.
+Classical Architecture in not something that can be owned or controlled, so it would be a lot simpler to define it as something that we do.
+In other words, we should think of Classicism as an action rather than a thing, because it’s the practice and process of architectural composition and construction that leads to true mastery, and not just the studied observation of the resulting product.

 In the next series of blogs I would like to explore how all this came about, how over the past 2000 years the reputation of Classical Architecture has waxed and waned.